0.5mm Polycarbonate Sheet

 WeProFab is your leading 0.5mm polycarbonate sheet manufacturer in China.
 We offer different types and we can cut your desire size for your polycarbonate sheet to reach customer’s specifications.

-We can produce a better 0.5mm polycarbonate sheet for your construction since WeProFab offers a glassy look and perfect for a wide range of construction applications.
+We can produce a better Clear 0.5mm polycarbonate sheet for your construction since WeProFab offers a glassy look and perfect for a wide range of construction applications.

 If you want to cut-to-size your polycarbonate sheet, WeProFab provides a full-service cut-to-size in Chine.
-We also provide you a better solution for your construction needs.
+We also provide you with a better solution for your construction needs.

 WeProFab offers the best and long-lasting 0.5mm polycarbonate sheet since we produce it with scratch-resistant, strong, and affordable prices.
 It has a smooth and polished finish.

 Our 0.5mm polycarbonate sheet has UV resistant and perfect material for outside applications.
 WeProFab will produce a durable and applicable UV resistant 0.5mm polycarbonate sheet for your building material.

 WeProFab is a joint-venture between Chinese local fabrication and WeeTect Limited Material.
 We are your ultimate solution for plastic and metal fabrication.
 We are also the number one choice in having durable and affordable building materials for construction.
 Our 0.5mm polycarbonate sheet is perfect for your construction needs.